Gabi-Einz/ai-assistant/README.md

 BetterAuth provides a production-grade session lifecycle (creation, validation, expiry, revocation) without requiring custom JWT signing logic, refresh token rotation, or CSRF handling.
 It integrates with MongoDB natively and exposes a typed server interface that works inside the Hono adapter.
 The only tradeoff is an additional dependency; the benefit is not reinventing security-critical infrastructure under time pressure.

+### 7. Tool result popup over inline rendering

+**Chosen:** Modal popup triggered by a button below the AI message
+**Alternative considered:** Inline card rendered directly inside the chat bubble

+Rendering tool data (date, time, weather) inline mixes structured UI with the conversation flow and repeats information already present in the AI's text answer.
+A popup decouples the data visualisation from the chat thread — the text answer stays in the bubble and the structured data is available on demand.
+During streaming the popup opens automatically; for persisted messages a button labelled with the tool name reopens it.

 ---

 ## AI-Assisted Workflow